 2. Buy the records you want to hear

-the best (and simplest) aspect of getting into vinyl.
-Whatever your taste, it's probably on record.
+the best (and simplest) aspects of getting into vinyl.
+Things like finding quality bootlegs, to understanding how to keep your records clean and properly store them are key to your newfound vinyl endeavors.
+And whatever you’re into, it's probably on a record.
 So begin exploring record stores in your area.
 Look for your favorite artists, but also explore and ask the staff for recommendations.
 More than a few vinyl shops will play a record for you before you buy it, if you're not immediately sold on something.

 3. Condition and preservation matter